 NEW!
 Preventive Medicine Residency Program Public Health Priorities Track

-CDPH Preventive Medicine Residency Program (PMRP) is excited to announce the creation of a new residency track focused on public health priorities.
+CDPH Preventive Medicine Residency Program (PMRP) is excited to announce the creation of a new residency track focused on public health priorities (PDF).
 The Public Health Priorities Track will enroll one to two physicians each year who are interested in a public-sector career addressing public health, as well as achieving health equity in disadvantaged and underserved communities of California.

 Residents in the Public Health Priorities Track will receive training in the areas of childhood obesity, mental health, opioid abuse, emergency preparedness, health disparities, and social determinants of health.
 Training will involve both didactic sessions and project-based experiential learning opportunities.
 The selected topic areas have been prioritized by the U.S. Department of Health and Human Services, including the Health Resources and Services Administration, which provides funding for the Public Health Priorities Track.